Swing moorings

 Existing moorings

-The mooring equipment (eg, block, chain, shackles, etc) is the property of the mooring owner and may be sold.
+The mooring equipment (eg, block, chain, shackles, etc) are the property of the mooring owner and may be sold.

 The position the mooring occupies is not something that may be sold or purchased.
 There are mooring waiting lists in place for the mooring management areas and any mooring space will be allocated to a person on the waiting list.